localrelayer/localrelayer/README.md

 - [Test Ethereum accounts](#test-ethereum-accounts)
 - [Contacts](#contacts)
 - [Support](#support)

+# Request for improvements

+Currently there are multiple parts of the project that requires maintaining, refactoring or rewriting.
+Feel free to create issues and/or PRs for any missing or wrongly working functionality.

+Here is not full list of things that needs to be done:

+- Change TradingView chart to open source alternative
+- Dockerize the project
+- Create documentation
+- Fix linting on ui and api packages
+- Fix tests on ui packages
+- Fix storybook on ui packages
+- Redesign
+- Custom Theming Support
+- Reduce ui bundle size
+- Improve trading emulator
+- Increase test coverage
+- and much more...

 # Usage
 The repo consist of 2 parts - **api** and **ui**.